sigsum/sigsum-go/doc/tools.md

 sigsum-key hash -k KEY-FILE
 ```

-These three conversion tools read stdin and write stdout by default,
+These three conversion tools read standard input and write to standard
-it's optional to specify an input file, with `-k`, or output file,
+output by default.
+It's optional to specify an input file, with `-k`,
-with `-o`.
+or output file, with `-o`.

 ## Sign and verify operations